The new 2017 Volvo XC40 SUV will be the smallest and the most affordable SUV from the Swedish carmaker in India.

 In its production avatar, the new XC40 looks similar to the Concept 40.1.
 The SUV carries a futuristic design, and features signature Thor’s Hammer headlamps with integrated DRL (daytime running lights).
 The front profile is further accentuated by chromed grille, prominent bumper and a well-sculpted bonnet.
 The car also features a contrasting colour glass roof and badging on the front and back.
 Read – All Volvo Cars To Get Electric Motor Option From 2019

 The L shaped brake lights are carried over from the concept.
 It also gets deeply sculpted doors.
 Other design highlights include flared wheel arches, nice elegant lines, new headlamps with DRLs, etc. The silhouette and shape of the car is similar to its larger siblings – XC60 and XC90, but with compact dimensions.

-The XC40 will be Volvo’s most affordable SUV and is expected to source most of interior features from the bigger XC60 or XC90s.
-It is likely to be equipped with plush materials and high-tech features.
-Uncluttered centre console will get Volvo’s large portrait infotainment system, while the top-end model is likely to gt a digital instrument display.
+Most of the interior features are shared with the bigger XC60 or XC90s.
+Volvo will use plush materials along with a wide range of high-tech features.
+Uncluttered centre console gets Volvo’s large portrait infotainment system, while the top-end model is likely to come with a digital instrument display.
 The dashboard features control dials with chrome surround on both side and it also has several in-car controls.
-It also sources its three-spoke multi-functional steering wheel from other XC’s, but it doesn’t get paddle shifters.
+The SUV sources the three-spoke multi-functional steering wheel from other XC’s, but it doesn’t get paddle shifters.

 Based on the new Volvo CMA architecture, the XC40 will be the smallest SUV in the Volvo lineup.
 Set to rival BMW X1, Audi Q3 and Mercedes GLA, the small SUV is expected to be launched in India in 2018.